RaghavK16/ElectrRec/README.md

 * Stop the video using "Stop Recording" button.

+* The video gets saved in the Downloads folder.

 ## Getting Started

 * Electron is a framework for creating native applications with web technologies like JavaScript, HTML, and CSS.